 School administration and teaching staff place a high priority on providing adequate adult supervision on campus before, during, and after school.
-As students arrive on campus each morning, campus support assistants are strategically assigned to designated entrance areas and monitor students on their way to class.
-During recess campus support assistants monitor playground activity.
-Playground supervisors monitor lunch time activity in the cafeteria and on the playground.
-At the end of the day when students are dismissed, campus support assistants monitor student behavior to ensure a safe and orderly departure.
+As students arrive on campus each morning, the principal, campus safety assistants, and assigned teachers are strategically stationed at designated entrance areas, in the breakfast area, and on the playground.
+During recess, two teachers, and campus safety assistants monitor playground activity.
+The principal (or teacher-in-charge) and